 At some point after the snow and/or ice has been loosened by the heat, you can begin clearing it off of your car.
 After it's all down on the ground, you can finish shoveling snow around the perimeter of your car, getting this part of the job out of the way once and for all.

 Also don't fuss too much right away about shoveling the snow where your driveway intersects the road.
 As snow plows go by, they'll be filling that area with more snow.
-Reserve this area till you're ready to pull out with your car -- or till after you've gone inside for a hot chocolate break near the end of the project.
+Reserve this area till you're ready to pull out with your car, or till after you've gone inside for a hot chocolate break near the end of the project.
 In fact, if you won't be pulling the car out of the driveway at all that day, you may just want to wait till the snow plows have finished plowing the road before tackling that part of your driveway.
 It can be frustrating to think that you're done with the job, only to find out later that you've been plowed in again.

 Try to clear your driveway in stages, rather than in one fell swoop.
-If the snowstorm has already ended, divide the workload into sections; if the snowstorm's still in progress, do some preliminary snow shoveling, then go back after the storm.
+If the snowstorm has already ended, divide the workload into sections.
+If the snowstorm's still in progress, do some initial snow shoveling, then go back to finish after the storm.

-- Some of the chunks of snow will end up falling back into your driveway if you don't heave your shovel-fulls far enough away, creating extra work for you
+- Some of the chunks of snow will end up falling back into your driveway if you don't heave your shovel fulls far enough away, creating extra work for you